-In a recession, fiscal policy and monetary policy can, in theory be used to increase Aggregate Demand and boost economic growth.
-However in practice there can be many difficulties with preventing a recession.
+In a recession, fiscal policy and monetary policy can, in theory, be used to increase aggregate demand and boost economic growth.
+However, in practice, there can be many difficulties with preventing a recession.
 If the world economy was to get close to recession in 2020, could policymakers act decisively to prevent a recession?

-1. Confidence.
-In a recession, confidence may be so low that cuts in interest rates and taxes do not have the effect of increasing demand.
-For example, in a liquidity trap lower interest rates are ineffective in increasing spending because they do not change people’s behaviour.
-This occurred during the 2009 recession when interest rates were slashed to 0.5%, but failed to encourage spending and lending.
+3. Confidence.
+In an economic downturn, confidence may be so low that cuts in interest rates and taxes do not have the effect of increasing demand.
+For example, in a liquidity trap, lower interest rates are ineffective in increasing spending because they do not change people’s behaviour.
+This occurred during the 2009 recession when interest rates were slashed to 0.5% but failed to encourage spending and lending.
 Confidence is to a large extent beyond the control of Central Banks and governments.
 If business are very negative about the economic prospects, even encouraging words from government officials may be insufficient to change investment and spending plans.

-2. Balance Sheet Recession.
+5. Balance sheet recession.
 In a balance sheet recession, firms, banks and consumers have lost substantial sums and become highly indebted.
 Banks become reluctant to lend because they need to improve their balance sheets.
 These losses may be aggravated by falling asset prices (such as house prices).
-Therefore in a balance sheet recession it can be very difficult for policies to make any difference.
-For example, when interest rates were cut in 2008 to 0.5%, it didn’t really make much difference because banks didn’t want to lend – even though it was cheaper to borrow, it was very difficult to get sufficient loans from banks
+Therefore in a balance sheet recession, it can be very difficult for policies to make any difference.
+For example, when interest rates were cut in 2008 to 0.5%, it didn’t really make much difference because banks didn’t want to lend.
+Even though it was cheaper to borrow, it was very difficult to get sufficient loans from banks

 One policy response to a recession is to pursue expansionary fiscal policy (higher government spending and lower tax) this requires an increase in government borrowing.
 However, governments may be reluctant to borrow for fears that higher borrowing leads to fears over debt default and higher bond yields.
-This was an issue for several countries in the Eurozone during 2010-11 crisis. (though less so since Mario Draghi promised to do ‘whatever it takes’ in the form of bond market intervention.
+This was an issue for several countries in the Eurozone during the 2010-11 crisis. (though less so since Mario Draghi promised to do ‘whatever it takes’ in the form of bond market intervention.